$0 Nunavut Adoption Quick-Start Checklist

 What if my community doesn't have an active Custom Adoption Commissioner?

 Commissioner vacancies occur when term appointments expire and no new community member has been appointed.
-In this situation, your DFS regional office (Iqaluit, Rankin Inlet, or Cambridge Bay) can facilitate access to a Commissioner in your region.
-The Commissioner does not have to be from your specific community — they must be an active appointee under the ACARA framework.
+In this situation, contact your DFS regional office (Iqaluit, Rankin Inlet, or Cambridge Bay) to ask about the current appointment and any available route.
+Confirm whether a Commissioner from another community can handle your application before relying on that arrangement.
 DFS may also have information on upcoming appointments if a vacancy is being filled.

 Is there a government fee for the ACARA process?

 The ACARA certificate is the straightforward, no-lawyer path to legal recognition of a customary adoption in Nunavut — and the required document for a child's Canadian passport.
-The Nunavut Adoption Process Guide includes the full ACARA walkthrough, the Commissioner directory for all communities, and the document checklist for the passport application so you have everything you need in one place.
+The Nunavut Adoption Process Guide includes the full ACARA walkthrough, identified Commissioner information, and the document checklist for the passport application so you have the key steps in one place.

 Get Your Free Nunavut Adoption Quick-Start Checklist